-The LumenDimM2micro, and all RC4 Series 3 dimmers, provide a wired DMX data port.
+The LumenDim2micro, and all RC4 Series 3 dimmers, provide a wired DMX data port.
 In most cases this port is used to output data to nearby fixtures including fog machines, moving lights, and projector dousers.
-The DMX port can also be configured as a DMX input, allowing the LumenDimM2micro to be used as a wired dimmer.
-In this mode, a comprehensive RDM implementation includes E1.37 dimmer configuration parameters, voltage monitoring, and each dimmer appears as a separate RDM sub-device.
+The DMX port can also be configured as a DMX input, allowing the LumenDim2micro to be used as a wired dimmer.
+In this mode, a comprehensive RDM implementation includes E1.37 dimmer configuration parameters, numerous status sensors (voltage, temperature, current), and each individual dimmer appears as an RDM sub-device.

 The internal wireless DMX receiver operates identically to the RC4Magic Series 3 DMXio in receiver mode.
 The RC4 DMX miniplug port can used with a range of DMX adaptors, including 3-pin and 5-pin male and female XLR connectors.
 The most common adaptor is the RC4DMX5FA with 5-pin female XLR connector.